Configuration weights in coupled-cluster theory: Theory

-which implies that singles weights are identically zero.
+The NOCC configuration weights can easily be computed from Eq.~\eqref{eq:Wsim} with $\hat{S}=\exp(\hat{\kappa})$, which implies that singles weights are identically zero.
 Projection onto the untransformed Slater determinants---typically chosen to be HF determinants---is not generally feasible, as it would require a computational effort comparable to a FCI calculation.
-Truncating the cluster operators after double excitations gives the NOCC doubles (NOCCD) model for which weights can be computed as detailed in the appendix by simply putting all singles amplitudes equal to zero.
+Truncating the cluster operators after double excitations gives the NOCC doubles (NOCCD) model for which weights can be computed using the CCSD expressions in Eqs.~\eqref{eq:W0_CCSD} and \eqref{eq:Wmu2_CCSD} with $\hat{\Lambda}_1 = \hat{T}_1 = 0$ (see the appendix for full detail).
 Note that weights beyond doubles vanish in NOCCD theory since the de-excitation cluster operator $\hat{\Lambda}$ remains linear in truncated NOCC theory.
 By the same token, $\bra{\tilde{\Psi}}$ is not multiplicatively separable in truncated NOCC theory and, hence, the NOCC weights do not obey Eqs.~\eqref{eq:W0_sep} and \eqref{eq:W2_sep} for noninteracting subsystems.